-Lack of action to address land degradation will increase emissions and reduce carbon sinks and is inconsistent with the emissions reductions required to limit global warming to 1.5°C or 2°C. (high confidence).
-Better management of soils can offset 5-20% of current global anthropogenic GHG emissions
+Lack of action to address land degradation will increase emissions and reduce carbon sinks and is inconsistent with the emission reductions required to limit global warming to 1.5 °C or 2°C. (high confidence).
+Better management of soils can offset 5-20% of current global anthropogenic GHG emissions (medium confidence).

-(medium confidence).
 Measures to avoid, reduce and reverse land degradation are available but economic, political, institutional, legal and socio-cultural barriers, including lack of access to resources and knowledge, restrict their uptake (very high confidence).
-Proven measures that facilitate implementation of practices that avoid, reduce, or reverse land degradation include tenure reform, tax incentives, payments for ecosystem services, participatory integrated land-use planning, farmer networks and rural advisory services.
+Proven measures that facilitate implementation of practices that avoid, reduce, or reverse land degradation include tenure reform, tax incentives, payments for ecosystem services, participatory integrated land use planning, farmer networks and rural advisory services.
 Delayed action increases the costs of addressing land degradation, and can lead to irreversible biophysical and human outcomes (high confidence).
-Early actions can generate both site-specific and immediate benefits to communities affected by land degradation, and contribute to long-term global benefits through climate change mitigation (high confidence). {4.1.5, 4.1.6, 4.7.1, 4.8, Table 4.2}
+Early actions can generate both site specific and immediate benefits to communities affected by land degradation, and contribute to long-term global benefits through climate change mitigation (high confidence). {4.2.5, 4.2.6, 4.8.1, 4.9, Table 4.2}

-Even with adequate implementation of measures to avoid, reduce and reverse land degradation, there will be residual degradation in some situations (high confidence).
-Limits to adaptation are dynamic, site specific and determined through the interaction of biophysical changes with social and institutional conditions.
+Even with adequate implementation of measures to avoid, reduce and reverse land degradation there will be residual degradation in some situations (high confidence).
+Limits to adaptation are dynamic, site specific and are determined through the interaction of biophysical changes with social and institutional conditions.
 Exceeding the limits of adaptation will trigger escalating losses or result in undesirable changes, such as forced migration, conflicts, or poverty.
-Examples of potential limits to adaptation due to climate-change-induced land degradation are coastal erosion (where land disappears, collapsing infrastructure and livelihoods due to thawing of permafrost), and extreme forms of soil erosion. {4.7, 4.8.5, 4.8.6, 4.9.6, 4.9.7, 4.9.8}
+Examples of potential limits to adaptation due to climate change induced land degradation are coastal erosion where land disappears, collapsing infrastructure and livelihoods due to thawing of permafrost, and extreme forms of soil erosion. {4.8, 4.9.5, 4.9.6, 4.10.6, 4.10.7, 4.10.8}

-Land degradation is a serious and widespread problem, yet key uncertainties remain concerning its extent, severity, and linkages to climate change (very high confidence).
-Despite the difficulties of objectively measuring the extent and severity of land degradation, given its complex and value-based characteristics, land degradation represents - along with climate change - one of the biggest and most urgent challenges for humanity (very high confidence).
+Land degradation is a serious and widespread problem, yet key uncertainties remain concerning its extent, severity, and link ages to climate change (very high confidence).
+Despite the difficulties of objectively measuring the extent and severity of land degradation given its complex and value-based characteristics, land degradation represents, like climate change, one of the biggest and most urgent challenges for humanity (very high confidence).
 The current global extent, severity and rates of land degradation are not well quantified.
-There is no single method by which land degradation can be measured objectively and consistently over large areas because it is such a complex and value-laden concept (very high confidence).
-However, many existing scientific and locally-based approaches, including the use of indigenous and local knowledge, can assess different aspects of land degradation or provide proxies.
+There is no single method by which land degradation can be measured objectively and consistently over large areas because it is such a complex and value laden concept (very high confidence).
+However, many scientific and locally-based approaches, including the use of indigenous and local knowledge, exist that can assess different aspects of land degradation or provide proxies.
 Remote sensing, corroborated by other data, can generate geographically explicit and globally consistent data that can be used as proxies over relevant time scales (several decades).
 Few studies have specifically addressed the impacts of proposed land-based negative emission technologies on land degradation.
-Much research has tried to understand how livelihoods and ecosystems are affected by a particular stressor - for example, drought, heat stress, or waterlogging.
-Important knowledge gaps remain in understanding how plants, habitats and ecosystems are affected by the cumulative and interacting impacts of several stressors, including potential new stressors resulting from large-scale implementation of negative emission technologies. {4.10}
+Much research has tried to understand how livelihoods and ecosystems are affected by a particular stressor, for example drought, heat stress, or water logging.
+Important knowledge gaps remain in understanding how plants, habitats and ecosystems are affected by the cumulative and implementation of negative emission technologies. {4.11}